Circling back to my garden

 May 4: Explore “brilliant backyards, perfect pools and pergolas, and outdoor rooms and gardens” on the ATX Outdoor Living Tour on 5/4, 10 am to 3 pm.
 Landscape architects, designers, and builders will be on hand to answer questions.
 Tickets are $33.85 for adults, $17.85 for kids age 10-17.

 May 11: Tour four Austin gardens on 5/11, from 9 am to 3 pm, on the Inside Austin Gardens Tour.
 Each garden “is created and cared for by a Travis County Master Gardener and demonstrates realistic gardening practices that inform and inspire.”
-Tickets are $20 in advance, available through May 5, or $25 on the day of the tour.
-Children 12 and under get free admission.
+Tickets are $25, or free for children 12 and under.

 May 18: Pop up to Dallas for the 2024 DCMGA Garden Tour on 5/18 from 10 am to 5 pm.
 Tickets are $18 if purchased online prior to 6 pm on 5/17, or $22 after 6 pm on 5/17 or at the event.
 For a sneak peek, click here.